RIT-iSchool/mongo-project-lazer/README.md

 <h1>Issues:</h1>
 <ul>
 	<li>Loaded in .json from NASA website, but might be hard to parse data.
 Need to discuss if .csv would be easier to use</li>
+	<li>After more testing/research, plain Javascript cannot be used.
+Switched to Python/HTML instead.</li>
 </ul>

 <h1>Completed:</h1>